Funchal

 Funchal last position

-Funchal last location was at North East Atlantic Ocean (coordinates 38.75024 N / -9.09297 W) cruising The AIS position was reported 4 years ago.
+The last location of Funchal is in North East Atlantic Ocean (coordinates 38.75024 N / -9.09297 W) cruising The AIS position was last reported 5 years ago.

 Current PositionSpecifications of Funchal